 – Full day options, with a 3:20pm dismissal, are also available.

-Our Pre-K4 program recognizes that each child is unique, having their own ideas, preferences, interests and learning styles.
-Every child your child is learning and growing.
+Our pre-K4 program recognizes that each child is unique, having their own ideas, preferences, interests and learning styles.
 We want them to feel nurtured, loved and respected.
 We strive to instill in them a love of learning and a confidence in their ability to learn, achieve success and overcome obstacles.
 We encourage kindness.

-Our students are introduced to core concepts and Kindergarten readiness skills through exploration and play.
-Children paint, draw, write, build, sing, count, bake, listen to stories, problem solve, share, play, create, and conduct simple science experiments; all the while gaining skills in language and literacy, numbers and math and reading readiness and writing.
+Our students are introduced to core concepts and kindergarten readiness skills through exploration and play.
+Children paint, draw, write, build, sing, count, bake, listen to stories, problem solve, share, play, create and conduct simple science experiments; building skills in literacy, math, reading readiness and writing.
 The goal is to learn and have fun every day!

 – Full day options with a 3:20pm dismissal, are also available.

 – A lunch option to stay until 12:30pm is offered daily for a nominal fee.

 Challenging.
 Supportive.
 Innovative.
 Creative.
 Fun.